edirvine333/squiggle_app/README.md

 1. Navigate to the Squiggle folder using the CLI
 2.  type `npm install` and hit enter
-2. Type `npm start` and hit Enter
+3. Type `npm start` and hit Enter

-Authors:  Ed Irvine
+Authors: Ed Irvine, Rohit Mahto
 Attribution:  Tony Grimes (Instructor)

 Modules: